Callme2YC/Caf-Anima-Matris-Project/4. Chatbots/2. Honey Fermentation Chatbot/README.md

 # Honey Fermentation Chatbot - User Guide

-This document acts as a user guide for the chatbot designed to predict the Specialty Coffee Association (SCA) score for the honey fermentation process.
-Utilizing a predictive model, this chatbot estimates the SCA score based on several input parameters associated with the fermentation and drying stages.
-This guide offers step-by-step instructions on how to interact with the chatbot and enter the required data to obtain precise predictions.
+This document serves as a user guide for the chatbot created to predict the Specialty Coffee Association (SCA) score for the honey fermentation process.
+The chatbot leverages a predictive model to estimate the SCA score based on various input parameters related to the fermentation and drying stages.
+This guide provides detailed instructions on how to interact with the chatbot and input the necessary data to receive accurate predictions.

 ---